 FAQs: Visiting Marine World Uminonakamichi with Kids

-A: Dolphin and sea lion shows run several times daily, usually between 11:00 AM and 4:00 PM.
-Showtimes can vary by season or weather, so check the day’s schedule at the entrance or online before your visit.
+A: The first dolphin and sea lion show starts around 11:00 AM and then runs every 1–2 hours until about 4:00 PM.
+Exact times can change with season or weather, so always check the day’s schedule at the entrance or on the official website before your visit.

 Until Next Time…

 Whether you’re watching dolphins leap by the sea or discovering deep-sea creatures in a glowing tank, Marine World Uminonakamichi turns marine science into a family memory.
 It’s peaceful, exciting, and packed with surprises for kids who love the ocean.
+With its seaside setting inside Uminonakamichi Seaside Park, families can easily turn a short visit into a full day of play outdoors.
+It’s the kind of place where kids leave with wide eyes and parents leave with stories they’ll retell long after the trip.

 Stay curious, stay adventurous, and keep dreaming!